Growing Vallisneria Spiralis and Anubias Nana in your aquarium and requirements of these aquarium plants

 My initial goal was to have two types of tanks; Planted one and rocky one.
 Nevertheless both of my aquariums look different now.
 If you're a beginner, you'll end up in a similar way just like me.
 Dealers will sell you ten or twenty different plants, you'll put them into the tank and as time goes by, 50% or even more will die, or will not reproduce at all.
 This fast is caused by different geographical origins and various habitats.
 Every thing's nice and green in the shop.
 After a couple of weeks in your fish tanks, plants become brown or overgrown with algae.

 Water and light conditions

 It's great if you can specify all necessities before buying.
 Hard and alkaline water is not suitable for plants which can be found in acidic environments and vice-versa.
 Litmus-paper is cheaper than buying expensive plants, and moreover it will tell you when some thing's going wrong.
 The location where I live is characterised by harder and alkaline waters.
 No wonder that I wasn't able to grow Blyxa Japonica or Cabomba Furcata (!).
 Chemical values depend on nitrates and bacteria living in the gravel.
-Also, nitrates affect algae.
+Also, nitrates affect algae growth (the more nitrates, the more algae).
 Basically, it is all interconnected.

 Bear in mind that chemical values aren't the only thing which you must keep under control.
 Level of light is very important for every plant.
 Many species may grow in bright waters, some species accept all levels, and some plants require subdued light otherwise they'll die.